Not Just an Internet Based Freelance Site

 Why Choose PeoplePerHour?

-- Payments are secured through Escrow and their own PeoplePerHour Wallet system
+- Payments are secured through Escrow and PeoplePerHour Wallet system

-Wondering if PeoplePerHour is the best option for getting your project done?
+Wondering if PeoplePerHour is the best option for getting your project off the ground?

 Let us tell you about it!